 Living at Casey is very comfortable and has often been compared to ski lodges, with some exceptions.
-The local ‘supermarket’ is substituted by a walk in cupboard called ‘Woollies’, where all expeditioners can browse the shelves for soap, linen etc., in a cashless society.
+The local ‘supermarket’ is substituted by a walk in cupboard called ‘Woollies’, where all expeditioners can browse the shelves for goods like soap and linen, in a cashless society.

 The daily weather can dictate station activities.
 When blizzards inhibit fieldwork, the main living area (the Red Shed) has indoor climbing, a home theatre, a gym, a photographic dark room, a library and many communal sitting areas for expeditioners to pass the time.

 Casey living is very communal and all expeditioners contribute to the day-to-day running of the station.
-Rosters are set up for Saturday duties that may include vacuuming the living area, shovelling snow, cleaning the cold porches etc. Expeditioners are rostered to help the chef out in the kitchen (‘slushy duty’) to help feed the station.
+Rosters are set up for Saturday duties that may include vacuuming the living area, shovelling snow and cleaning the cold porches.
+Expeditioners are rostered to help the chef out in the kitchen (‘slushy duty’) to help feed the station.